An introduction

 I also designed this website.

-People who believed in me gave me a start in the local newspaper in my hometown of Posadas; a fellowship in Argentina’s biggest news channel, back in 1998; free room and board in Buenos Aires to study and work at Clarín, then the Spanish-speaking world’s biggest newspaper; two awards for young journalists (a long time ago); a Fulbright scholarship, a Moors-Cabot scholarship, an Online Journalism Association scholarship and a Jacobo Timerman scholarship to get my Master’s degree –with honors– at Columbia University’s Graduate School of Journalism; a one-year internship at The Star-Ledger of Newark, NJ; the chance to write for the newspaper with the sixth largest circulation in the U.S.; a McCracken fellowship that covered all expenses to obtain my Master’s in Latin American Studies at New York University.
+People who believed in me gave me a start in the local newspaper in my hometown of Posadas; a fellowship in Argentina’s biggest news channel, back in 1998; free room and board in Buenos Aires to study and work at Clarín, then the Spanish-speaking world’s biggest newspaper; two awards for young journalists (a long time ago); a Fulbright scholarship, a Moors-Cabot scholarship, an Online Journalism Association scholarship and a Jacobo Timerman scholarship to get my Master’s degree –with honors– at Columbia University’s Graduate School of Journalism; a one-year internship at The Star-Ledger of Newark, NJ; the chance to write for the newspaper with the sixth largest circulation in the U.S.; a McCracken fellowship that covered all expenses to obtain my Master’s in Latin American Studies at New York University; the chance to direct a 45-year-old title when I was 37.

 On this long road, I found that you never stop learning in journalism, as long as you look up to the right people.
 Life blessed me with great bosses (most of the time, anyway), who taught me a zillion things.

 This site is intended as a professional portfolio and story archive.
 Please email me if you have any comments on its design, functionality or content or if you want to know more about anything here.
 For my personal views (a.k.a. bilingual rants) on journalism, fútbol, my beloved San Lorenzo, surfing and random stuff, check out my Twitter profile.
-There’s also a complete résumé on LinkedIn and you can at some point in 2011 or 2012 you will be able to subscribe to my blog postings through RSS.
+There’s also a complete résumé on LinkedIn.

 connect